esl/MongooseIM/doc/authentication-methods/client-certificate.md

 Please check [Listener modules](../advanced-configuration/Listener-modules.md#client-to-server-c2s-ejabberd_c2s) page for more information or simply follow the examples at the end of this section.

+### Properly configure `ejabberd_cowboy` listener

+SASL EXTERNAL authentication is also possible for WebSocketSecure and BOSH connections over HTTPS.
+Similarly as in `ejabberd_c2s` case, the server must request the certificate from the client.
+In this case it's enabled by adding the following options to `ssl` option of `ejabberd_cowboy` :

+* `{verify, verify_peer}` - this is to tell Erlang's SSL to request the cert from the client
+* `{cacertfile, "/path/to/ca.pem"}` - this is to tell Erlang's SSL where  the CA cert file is in order to check if the cert is correctly signed

+Please check [Listener modules](../advanced-configuration/Listener-modules.md#http-based-services-bosh-websocket-rest-ejabberd_cowboy) for more details regarding `ejabberd_cowboy` configuration.

 ### Enable `SASL EXTERNAL` method

 A `SASL EXTERNAL` authentication method is disabled by default.